 CHANL, the Chapel Hill Analytical and Nanofabrication Laboratory, was established in 2006 as part of the Institute for Advanced Materials, Nanoscience and Technology.
 Since then, we have become a part of the Department of Applied Physical Sciences.

-The Chapel Hill Analytical and Nanofabrication Laboratory (CHANL) was established in 2006 as part of the Institute for Advanced Materials, Nanoscience and Technology, but has since moved into the Department of Applied Physical Sciences.
-CHANL operates as a shared instrumentation laboratory open to UNC researchers from all departments as well as to researchers from other universities, government labs, and industry.
-User fees are charged for instrumentation usage to recover the cost of materials, supplies, and instrumentation maintenance.
+We operate as a shared instrumentation laboratory open to UNC researchers from all departments as well as to researchers from other universities, government labs, and industry.
+We charge user fees to recover the cost of materials, supplies, and instrumentation maintenance.

-- Provide cost-effective access to analytical and nanofabrication instrumentation that would not otherwise be available in individual research labs.
+- To provide cost-effective access to analytical and nanofabrication instrumentation that would not otherwise be available in individual research labs.

-- Provide expertise and technical resources, to assist researchers in designing experimental plans, acquiring appropriate data, and interpreting data.
+- To provide expertise and technical resources, to assist researchers in designing experimental plans, acquiring appropriate data, and interpreting data.

-- Promote education by working closely with students and postdocs to provide instrument training and hands on experience.
+- To promote education by working closely with students and postdocs to provide instrument training and hands on experience.

-- Foster an environment of collaborative research that extends beyond departmental boundaries.
+- To foster an environment of collaborative research that extends beyond departmental boundaries.

 CHANL receives support from NSF through the National Nanotechnology Coordinated Infrastructure, NNCI, program.
 If you publish a paper that includes data acquired or structures fabricated in CHANL, please include the following in the acknowledgement section of your paper.
 Once your paper is published, please send it to Bob Geil, so that we can also add it to CHANL’s list of publications.
 Thank you!